 Date: March 10th - April 8th

 A unique take on a Ramadan fundraising event is a poetry slam where people can share their favorite verses from the Quran, and local poets share their work.
 Make sure to hold your event after sundown so attendees can break their fast together.
-Ramadan is a time of service and charity for people of the Muslim faith, so a simple donation solicitation can bring in hefty donations during this event.
+Ramadan is a time of service and charity for people of the Muslim faith so that a simple donation solicitation can bring in hefty donations during this event.

 Date: March 14th